gustav-evensson/notice.js/README.md

 5. bottom-middle
 6. bottom-right

-To chanfe the way the notification slides in u can add th classes:
+To chanfe the way the notification slides in you can add the classes:

 1. slide-left
 2. slide-right